When you're installing a new wireless network, there's a lot of variables and decisions you need to make, right out of the gate.

 There's a few valuable tips we've developed from our installs, such as:

-- Keep your AP names to 15 characters
+- Keep it Short: Keep your AP names to 15 characters

-- No need to use characters for "AP" - its obvious what the device is
+- Save some Space: No need to use characters for "AP" - its obvious what the device is

 I have seen customers that name the AP according to the switch port, or patch outlet its cabled back to.
-This must be a real nightmare to keep straight and maintain over the years as things move about.
+This must be a time consuming to keep straight and maintain over the years as things move about.

 The preference is pretty simple - just end the AP name with a long enough number that no matter the prefix, you can uniquely identify the AP.
 And add a big label to the front of the AP to make it easy to identify.